 ‘The Conjuring: The Devil Made Me Do It,‘ like its predecessors, is a horror movie that follows paranormal investigators, authors, and self-proclaimed demonologists Ed and Lorraine Warren as they delve deep into a demonic possession matter like no other.
-Revolving around the real-life case of Arne Cheyenne Johnson, also known as the “Devil Made Me Do It” case, hence the title, it examines his relationship with his girlfriend, Debbie, her family, and how that led to a death no one saw coming.
+Revolving around the real-life case of Arne Cheyenne Johnson, also known as the “Devil Made Me Do It” case, hence the title, it examines his relationship with his girlfriend, Deborah “Debbie” Glatzel, her family, and how that led to a death no one saw coming.
 The case is also covered in Netflix’s ‘The Devil on Trial,’ as various members of the Glatzel family share their sides of the story.
 So now, if you’re curious to know what happened to Debbie, in particular, we’ve got the details for you.

 Who is Debbie Glatzel?

 Later, Debbie and the relatives went to have pizza, only to hurry back because she felt trouble.
 After all, Arne had already endured a series of incidents where he would hiss, spit, swear, or kick at and around Debbie, which he then didn’t remember.
-So, she could tell the signs.
 That’s when Alan purportedly seized her 9-year-old cousin, leading to Arne killing him.
 Throughout the legal process that followed, Debbie remained in support of her partner and continued to claim that Arne’s act of murder was done due to demonic influence.

 Because Debbie Glatzel had witnessed and experienced all that occurred herself, when Arne Johnson stood trial, she testified on his behalf.
 She not only described his actions, but she also highlighted how they were similar to David’s and why she believed that the devil possessed him as well.
 She stood by him at every turn.
-Thus, it came as no surprise when Debbie and Arne tied the knot in January 1984, while he was behind bars and serving his sentence for manslaughter.
+Thus, it came as no surprise when Debbie and Arne tied the knot in January 1984 while he was behind bars and serving his sentence for manslaughter.
 Following that, once he was released early for good behavior in 1986, the pair built a good life and had two children together, away from any scrutiny.

-Debbie and Arne remained happily married until she passed away from an unspecified form of cancer in the recent past.
+Debbie and Arne remained happily married until she passed away from an unspecified form of cancer in 2021.
 With that said, we do know that Debbie was involved in the making of ‘The Conjuring: The Devil Made Me Do It.’
 “This is the story of Arne and also his girlfriend who became his wife, Debbie Glatzel,” said director Michael Chaves.
 “She was there during the exorcism, she was there at the murder, and she testified for him, and she believed.
 She stood by that, and they’ve been married the rest of her life.
 She actually just passed away from cancer.”